Code-Beaker/whatfont-web/README.md

 # WhatFont

-Website for the WhatFont browser extension.
+WhatFont lets you inspect the typography of a website and provide information on the different fonts used.

 > [!WARNING]
 > Project under development.
-Content to be changed in future.
+Content to be changed in the future.

 ## Table of contents